-Most of the diesel fuel consumed in the United States is produced in U.S. refineries
+Most of the diesel fuel consumed in the United States is produced in U.S. oil refineries

-U.S. refineries produce most of the diesel fuel that the United States consumes.
-In 2017, imports of ultra-low sulfur distillate (ULSD) fuel oil, which is distillate fuel with a sulfur content of 15 parts per million or less, were equivalent to about 3% of total ULSD consumption in the United States.
-About 80% of those imports were from Canada.
+U.S. oil/petroleum refineries produce most of the diesel fuel consumed in the United States.
+In 2018, imports of ultra-low sulfur distillate (ULSD) fuel oil, which is distillate fuel with a sulfur content of 15 parts per million or less, were equivalent to about 4% of total ULSD consumption in the United States.
+About 54% of ULSD imports in 2018 were from Canada.
 ULSD is sold as diesel fuel and heating oil in the United States.

 How does diesel fuel get to a refueling station?